 Overview

-DMG sensing types include monostatic, bistatic, multistatic, monostatic sensing with coordination, bistatic sensing with coordination, and passive sensing.
+The DMG sensing types include monostatic, bistatic, multistatic, passive sensing, monostatic sensing with coordination and bistatic sensing with coordination.

 In monostatic sensing, the sensing transmitter and the sensing receiver are the same STA.

 In bistatic sensing, the sensing transmitter and the sensing receiver are two distinct STAs.